 Transport to School

-In addition to Auckland Transport’s travel options (journey planner to Springs), Western Springs College operates a school bus route that originates in Ponsonby and collects students from the local community on the way to the college in the morning (leaving at 8.05) and the afternoon.
-Details of the route can be found in this PDF.
+Here are Auckland Transport’s travel options (journey planner to Springs).
 Our nearest public bus stops are on Great North Road, #8124 west bound and #8125 city bound.
 These are within 500m of the school.
+The outer link stops by MOTAT 2 on Meola Road.
 Our nearest train stations are Baldwin Avenue and Morningside, both on the western line.

 Walking and Cycling

 Walking and biking are great forms of transport for nearby students and other visitors to the school.
 The PDF has maps for walking and cycling.
-Currently, we have two uncovered bike rack areas: one through the main entrance just past the staff car parks, the other bordering the Zoo/TAPAC carpark.
+We have two uncovered bike rack areas: one off the rear staff carpark, next to the Ken Havill Centre for Learning, the other bordering the Zoo/TAPAC carpark.